Actively Recruiting

 • Suitable for anthracycline-containing chemo-immunotherapy

-• Diagnosis of chronic lymphocytic leukaemia (CLL) with newly diagnosed biopsy-proven DLBCL-type Richter's Syndrome
+• Patients with chronic lymphocytic leukaemia and newly diagnosed biopsy-proven diffuse large B-cell lymphoma (DLBCL)-type Richter's Syndrome

 • ECOG performance status of 0, 1, 2, or 3